 Glass artworks in a setting

-Wish u were weird, 2016-17, glass art
+Wish u were weird (2016-17), glass art, sizes vary

 Elephant bottle -illustration